Supporting Educators • Promoting Learning

 Beyond those who live locally, I’ve found it extremely helpful to have a few “phone buddies” who are, like me, private instrumental teachers, and with whom I have an established connection.

-Such friendships. at their best, can offer a genuine lifeline, and a chance to talk in confidence with an appropriate colleague about both professional and personal issues.
+Remote friendships. at their best, can offer a genuine lifeline where face-to-face meet-ups aren’t possible, and as teachers they deliver an opportunity to talk in confidence with an appropriate colleague about both professional and personal issues.

 The online world is one that some piano teachers will want to embrace with more enthusiasm than others; the fact you are reading this means you are already engaging online, but to what extent is this helping you feel less isolated?